paper-toaster/osu-wiki/wiki/History_of_osu!/2016/en.md

 ## February

-**Two new items were added to the osu!store in Febuary: the osu!mug, and the osu!go.** The former was a typical coffee mug with custom osu! designs on them ($15 USD at launch); the latter was a USB stick that was preloaded with the osu! client, capable of playing osu! directly off of it ($50 USD at launch) [[6,7]][r]. <!--dates missing-->
+**Two new items were added to the osu!store in Febuary: the osu!mug, and the osu!go.** The former being a typical coffee mug with custom osu! designs on it ($15 USD at launch); while the latter was a USB stick that was preloaded with the osu! client, capable of playing osu! directly off of it ($50 USD at launch) [[6,7]][r]. <!--dates missing-->

 ![](img/osu-mug-osu-go.jpg "The chibi pippi osu!mug (left) and the osu!go (right) [[6]][r]")

-**On 13 Febuary 2016, a new rule change that attempted to change the then-current beatmapset spread criteria in ranked beatmaps sparked massive backlash from the beatmapping community** [[3]][r].
+**On 13 Febuary 2016, a new rule change that attempted to change the then current beatmap difficulty spread criteria in ranked beatmaps sparked massive backlash from the beatmapping community** [[3]][r].

 While much of the response from the community regarded their disapproval for the new rule change (which attempted to limit the amount of difficulties allowed in a single ranked beatmap), a much larger discussion was started that centred around many users' discontent towards the osu! staff due to what they felt was a lack of transparency and player representation regarding then recent changes in the BAT (Beatmap Appreciation Team) as well as the creation of the RCC (Ranking Criteria Council) [[3]][r].

 A few days after the incident (17 Febuary), [Ephemeral](https://osu.ppy.sh/users/102335) made a post on [peppy's blog](https://blog.ppy.sh "ppy blog") attempting to clarify the matter with a timeline of events leading up to the situation and what the osu! team intend to do to resolve it.
-With this, it was revealed that many changes were being made with regards to the structure of the BAT and general beatmapping and ranking processes in preparation for the highly anticipated "Modding V2" [[4,5]][r].
+With this, it was revealed that many changes were being made with regards to the structure of the BAT and general beatmapping and ranking processes with little-to-no prior discussion or explicit approval from the BAT or QAT [[4,5]][r].

 Additionally, in response to the backlash from the community, Ephemeral promised that Ranking Criteria changes would be temporarily suspended and that the osu! team would commit to being more transparent in their processes: